Drumcree conflict: 1996

+Drumcree standoff and loyalist violence

 On Saturday 6 July 1996, the Chief Constable, Sir Hugh Annesley, stated that the parade would be banned from Garvaghy Road.
 The RUC had acknowledged this could result in "a very high number of Orangemen laying siege to Portadown".
 Police checkpoints and barricades were set up on all routes into the Catholic area.

 On Sunday 7 July, the march was blocked by police barricades at Drumcree.
 At least 4,000 Orangemen and loyalist supporters began another standoff.
-That afternoon, Orange Grand Master Martin Smyth arrived at Drumcree and announced there could be no compromise.
+That afternoon, Orange 'Grand Master' Martin Smyth arrived at Drumcree and announced there could be no compromise.
+He warned, "If the security services can block the roads, so can we" and said that if loyalists break the law it is because the people have "no other way".
 Over the next three days, buses full of Orangemen and their supporters arrived in Portadown, bringing traffic to a standstill.
 By Wednesday night, the number of Orangemen and loyalists at Drumcree had risen to 10,000.
-Again, they pelted police with missiles and tried to break through the blockade, while police responded with plastic bullets.
+Again, they pelted riot police with missiles and tried to break through the blockade, while police responded with plastic bullets.
 Loyalists brought an armour-plated bulldozer to Drumcree, threatening to storm the police line.

 Throughout Northern Ireland, loyalists blocked hundreds of roads, clashed with police, and attacked or intimidated Catholics.
 Many towns and villages were blockaded, either completely or for much of the daytime.
 Several Catholic families were forced to flee their homes in Belfast due to loyalist intimidation.
 Human Rights Watch said that police failed to remove these illegal roadblocks and had "abandoned its traditional policing function in some areas".
 Loyalists also attacked the homes of police officers, mainly of those on duty at Drumcree.
 Thousands of extra British troops were sent to Northern Ireland, bringing the total number of troops deployed to 18,500.

-On the night of 7 July, Catholic taxi-driver Michael McGoldrick was shot dead near Lurgan by the Mid Ulster Brigade of the Ulster Volunteer Force (UVF), a loyalist paramilitary group.
-It is believed the killing was ordered by the brigade's leader, Billy Wright, from Portadown.
-Wright was frequently seen at Drumcree in the company of Harold Gracey, head of the Portadown Orange Lodge.
-Gracey had thanked Wright for his role in supporting the Orangemen.
-Wright also held a meeting with David Trimble, leader of the UUP.
-Members of the brigade smuggled homemade weaponry to Drumcree, apparently unhindered by the Orangemen.
-Allegedly, the brigade also had plans to drive petrol tankers into the Garvaghy area and blow them up.
+On the night of 7 July, Catholic taxi driver Michael McGoldrick was shot dead on a country lane near Aghagallon by the Mid-Ulster Brigade of the Ulster Volunteer Force (UVF), a loyalist paramilitary group.
+Security sources and loyalists say the killing was ordered by the brigade's leader Billy Wright, from Portadown, as a warning against blocking the Drumcree march.
+Wright and his men had originally planned to kidnap three Catholic priests from a parochial house and kill them if the Orange march was banned from Garvaghy Road.
+Wright was frequently seen at Drumcree in the company of Harold Gracey, head of the Portadown Orangemen.
+Gracey had thanked Wright for his role in supporting the Orangemen the year before.
+Wright also held a meeting with unionist leader David Trimble.
+Members of Wright's brigade smuggled homemade weaponry to Drumcree, apparently unhindered by the Orangemen.
+Allegedly, they planned to drive petrol tankers into the Garvaghy area and blow them up unless the march was allowed through.

 On Wednesday 10 July, police reported that, over the previous four days of loyalist protests, there had been: